Qizot/CoronavirusVisualizer/README.md

  REST api with daily updates of new cases/deaths/recoveries, unfortunately it is quite often down which caused lot of problems recently

- - [Covid19 graphql](https://covid19-graphql.now.sh) a public Graphql api which gathers it's data one public github repostitory that is being updated on daily basis, it turned out to be more reliable but this time we can only depend on data from previous day so it's far from real time
+ - [Covid19 graphql](https://covid19-graphql.now.sh) a public Graphql api which gathers it's data from one public github repostitory that is being updated on daily basis, it turned out to be more reliable but this time we can only depend on data from previous day so it's far from real time